maria-t/EigenFaces/README.md

 # EigenFaces
 Testing eigenface recognition, using the images form the FERET face database.

-The implementation shows as images:
+The implementation computes:
 * the average face
 * the eigenfaces corresponding to the 10 largest eigenvalues
 * the eigenfaces corresponding to the 10 smallest eigenvalues

-Weight vectors of training faces and query images are computed.
+* weight vectors of training faces and query images

 Recognition is performed by computing the Mahalanobis distance.

 ### Requirements